parthsinghal09/Database-Management-System-for-Employees/README.md

 # Database-Management-System-for-Employees

 The program stores employee data and maintains the information about organization hierarchy using a generic Tree data structure.
-The Databse also supports queries such as fire employee, hire employee, list employees and employee search in a time and space efficient manner using an AVL Tree.
+The Database also supports queries such as fire employee, hire employee, list employees and employee search in a time and space efficient manner using an AVL Tree.

 # Folders